48.2

 About Charles County, Maryland

-Charles County scores above the national middle
+Charles County nears the national median

 Score breakdown